What is a UI Style Guide, and why it is a useful tool?

 Every digital product (website or an app) is composed of reusable design elements.

 - Color palette

-To define a palette of colors that you will use throughout the website is one of the most important parts of the design process.
+Defining a palette of colors that you will use throughout the website is one of the most important parts of the design process.
 Remember to define colors and stick to them when you start designing.
 This means that the combination of colors must be listed with the numbers of the matching colors.
 There shouldn’t be too many variations, even on different pages.
 It’s also good if you use the main colors of the brand, something that is already familiar to your customers.
-If you’re only a start-up and haven’t come with any ideas, it will be in great use if you check similar businesses to see what is working for them.
-Try to learn from them, but not to copy and think about what diversifies your brand and makes it unique.
+If you’re only a start-up and haven’t come up with any ideas, it will be of great use if you check similar businesses to see what is working for them.
+Try to learn from them, but not copy and think about what diversifies your brand and makes it unique.
 When you define this, it will be much easier to choose the right design elements for your purposes.

 - Typography Scheme (Headlines, Paragraphs, Blockquotes, and so on)

 - Typography is definitely a common interface design element.
 Work with your graphic designer and write clear instructions for Titles, Subtitles, Headings (H1, H2, H3, H4, H5, H6), Body Text, and Captions.
 Google fonts have a great database with fonts that are safe and easy to use.
 For better website load time optimization try not to combine too many fonts or font weights.
 You should also be strict in the determination of font sizes, style, and weight.
 An important part of the typography standard that you need to consider is the kerning and the line size.
 You should also think of the purpose of your texts, what’s the effect you are looking for, as this is a reasonable way to choose between serif and sans-serif fonts.